British South American Airways: History

-On 1 January 1946, the airline's first Avro Lancastrian Star Light flown by Don Bennett and R. Clifford Alabaster undertook the first flight from the newly opened Heathrow Airport, it was on a proving flight to South America.
+On 1 January 1946, the airline's first Avro Lancastrian, Star Light, flown by Don Bennett and R. Clifford Alabaster, undertook the first flight from the newly opened Heathrow Airport; it was on a proving flight to South America.
 The first commercial flight followed ten weeks later.
 With the approaching nationalisation of British airlines, the airline came under the control of the British Overseas Airways Corporation and with the passing of the Civil Aviation Act 1946 – which set up three nationally owned corporations – BSAA became a government-owned corporation on 1 August 1946 charged with developing services from the UK to South America.
 This responsibility was then expanded later in 1946 to routes to the West Indies, Central America and the west coast of South America.

 In January 1947 the airline reached an agreement with British West Indian Airways which would become an associate.
 BSAA would buy the majority of shares in BWIA and provide technical advice and general supervision.
 In May 1947 the airline started a series of test flights to Bermuda using a converted Avro Lancaster which was refuelled in mid-air over the Azores to complete the flight in 20 hours.
-On 2 August 1947 Avro Lancastrian Star Dust crashed in Argentina with the loss of all on board.
-In the first financial year (August 1946 – March 1947) under government control the airline made a surplus of £20,507.
+On 2 August 1947, Avro Lancastrian Star Dust crashed in Argentina with the loss of all on board.
+In the first financial year under government control (August 1946 – March 1947) the airline made a surplus of £20,507.
 The two other airline corporations BOAC and BEA made a combined loss of £10,234,781.
 On 31 March 1947 the corporation had a staff of 1,031 and had carried 5,397 passengers since August 1946.
 For navigation purposes, the Lancastrians and Yorks were using military Gee radar over Europe, and Rebecca on the other side of the Atlantic.